‘The Masked Singer’ Fans Are Convinced Joey Fatone Is The Rabbit On The Show Because Of These Clues

 Could The Rabbit Be JC Chasez?

-Key clues hint that The Rabbit could be Joey Fatone, some are speculating that it might be his bandmate JC Chasez who was more of a lead singer during the group’s heyday in the early 2000s.
+Key clues hint that The Rabbit could be Joey Fatone, but some are speculating that it might be his bandmate JC Chasez who was more of a lead singer during the group’s heyday in the early 2000s.
 This conclusion has been bolstered by the fact that Fatone denied that he was on the show during an interview with Page Six.
-But a quick Google search reveals that Chasez is from Bowie, Maryland which does not explain why images associated with New York were shown when The Rabbit’s hometown was mentioned.
+But a quick Google search reveals that Chasez is from Bowie, Maryland, which does not explain why images associated with New York were shown when The Rabbit’s hometown was mentioned.

-The identities of all the contestants on The Masked Singer are quite the mystery which keeps fans tuning in week after week.
+The identities of all the contestants on The Masked Singer are quite the mystery, which keeps fans tuning in week after week.
 We’ll just have to watch the show to find out if the guesses going around social media are correct.